-What can you expect on a Saturday in April?
+What can you expect on a Saturday in April when you go out cycling in Wayanad?
 Summer, Sun high up in the sky, scorching heat, steep uphills.
 To negate all these we had Wayanad, Tea estates, waterfalls, buttermilk and our beloved cycles to ride down crazy downhills after the steep climbs.
 I was on a mission to ride my longest distance (at that time!) over a span of one and half days.

-Though we were supposed to start our adventure early in the morning immediately after breakfast, thanks to border crossing bureaucracy our cycles arrived late to Sulthan Bathery.
+Though we were supposed to start our adventure early in the morning immediately after breakfast, thanks to border crossing bureaucracy, our cycles arrived late to Sulthan Bathery.
 It was almost close to noon when we started our ride.
 Day one included a winding route covering about 75KMs with lunch stop at Meenmutti waterfalls and end point at Kalpetta.
 With high spirits, we sped off towards Pattavayal.
 It was a first for me, crossing a state border from Kerala to Tamil Nadu on a cycle.
 After the initial zipping fast on the state highway that had moderate traffic, we turned right at Pattavayal.
 A smaller and scenic road with not much traffic meant we could have the entire road for ourselves.
 We crossed back to Kerala (that’s two boarder crossing in a day :)) and headed towards our lunch point – Meenmutti falls via Ambalamoola and Kayyunni.

-Day two started as per the plan without any delays – we were welcomed by a think blanket of mist as we rode out of Kalpetta towards Lakkidi view point.
+Day two started as per the plan without any delays – we were welcomed by a thick blanket of mist as we rode out of Kalpetta towards Lakkidi view point.
 It felt as if we time traveled overnight and jumped right to winter.
 The mist and the cold air kept us shivering as we approached the view point.
-A quick stop at Lakkidi and we took a you turn back towards Kalpetta.
+A quick stop at Lakkidi and we took a U-turn back towards Kalpetta.
 A short stop near Pookoot lake for breakfast and the journey continued towards Soochipara.